 The FRC has completed a review of climate-related issues as they affect governance, reporting and audit, and the roles of a range of market participants.
 The review highlights the important roles that boards, companies, audit firms, professional associations and investors have to play in delivering society’s climate ambitions and achieving net-zero carbon emissions.
 It is these groups who assess climate-related challenges, help to drive appropriate reporting to the market, equip accountants and auditors with relevant knowledge and the confidence to challenge, and encourage the behaviour and reporting they want to see.

 While the FRC’s review highlights some examples of better practice, the overall message is that more needs to be done - by everyone.
 The key messages are as follows:

 Boards - boards have a responsibility to consider the impact of their company on the environment and the likely consequences of any business decisions in the long term.
 The implications of climate change will affect a wide range of companies, and in developing a company’s strategic direction, boards should be taking into account all the possible effects of climate change.
 The detailed findings on governance can be found here.

 Investors - many investors are responding to the climate crisis by engaging with companies, governments and each other.
-This is a powerful market signal, and investors need to continue to integrate climate change into investment decision making.
+This is a powerful market signal, and investors need to continue to integrate climate change into investment decision making if we are to meet our net-zero goals.
 They must also consider their own reporting, as the Green Finance Strategy ambitions also apply to those in the investment chain.
 The detailed findings on what investors want to see can be found here.

 The FRC’s announcement and all supporting papers are available here.